Sustainable Design

 How can members get involved?

-DS members can get involved in a variety of ways, including contributing to regular reporting, attending our webinars, participating in dedicated SIG sessions and workshops at conferences such as ICED and DESIGN, engaging in collaborative research projects, and joining our LinkedIn page.
+DS members can get involved in a variety of ways, including attending our webinars, participating in dedicated SIG sessions and workshops at conferences such as ICED and DESIGN, suggesting events, and joining our newsletter or LinkedIn group to look for research collaborators or make your own announcements.

 Our Team